Bharat9848/notes/streaming.md

    - best suited when events are replayed as processing time will not be very meaningful.
 Value of late data diminishes over time.
    - Anomaly detection

-## Event time
-- suffered with skew
-- more contextual and correctness than processing time
-## Process time
-- suffered with lag

 ## Batching
 - correctness is ensured when all the input is consumed
 ### Joins